ISagesse/Local-Time/README.md

 Created with CodeSandbox

-Show the latest time in the <h1> when the Get Time button is pressed.
+Show the latest time when the Get Time button is pressed.

 using setInterval to update the time every second?